 - Change in personal details

-- What will the validity of my passport be after renewal?
+- What will the validity of my passport be after I renew it?

 - Do I require a passport agent to renew my passport?

-- Do I have to submit my original documents or will a copy suffice?
+- Do I have to submit my original documents?

 - My application form has a mistake.
 How do I correct it?